slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *'The rise is always better than the peak.' -- Jim Jefferies*
-> *'The minute you're satisfied with where you are, you aren't there anymore.' -- Tony Gwynn*
+> *'The minute you're satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*
 > *'What the superior man seeks is in himself; what the small man seeks is in others.' -- Confucius*
 > *'All the world is made of faith, and trust, and pixie dust.' -- J.M.
 Barrie*

-- It's a mountain of a dream and a mile-high climb to the top.
-And what it took me a long time to discover is that I didn't like ot climb much.
+- It’s a mountain of a dream and a mile-high climb to the top.
+And what it took me a long time to discover is that I didn’t like ot climb much.
 I just liked to imagine the summit.
 - It’s quite liberating to understand reality as a construction.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
 - Anchor yourself -- remember who you are, the things you are good at, even when completely different thing. authentic self is a state